skjiisa/xEdit-Armor-Export/README.md

 1. Download `xEdit-Armor-Export.zip` from the [Releases tab](https://github.com/Isvvc/xEdit-Armor-Export/releases).
 1. Extract to your xEdit (TES5Edit, TES5VREdit, etc.) folder, merging any contents.
-If it asks to replace `mteFunctions.pas`, it doesn't matter either way.
+	+ If it asks to replace `mteFunctions.pas`, it shouldn't matter either way.
-	+ Extracting `Armor Export\myqr.exe` is optional.
+	+ Extracting `Python38` and `Armor_Export.py` is optional.
-	It is used for creating QR codes for Character Tracker.
+	These are used for creating QR codes for Character Tracker.
-	You are welcome to remove it if you are not using the app.
+	You are welcome to remove them if you are not using the app.

 ### Running